myke239/ARC-acoustic-sensor-mlm/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
 Currently only tested on Ubuntu 20.04 with Python 3.8.5 but will most likely work on windows and other versions of python.

 ### Prerequisites
 <br/>